 Control Use of Computers.

-Restrict employee use of computers to business.
-Consider blocking access to file sharing peer-to-peer Web sites, inappropriate Web sites and unapproved software.
+Restrict employee use of computers for business purposes.
+Consider blocking access to file-sharing peer-to-peer websites, inappropriate websites, and unapproved software.

 Secure All Computers.